SIKANDERKUMBHAR/ecs-ecr/README.md

 5. After successful application, the ALB DNS name will be outputted for accessing your application.

+### GitHub Actions Workflow

+The included GitHub Actions workflow automates the deployment process:

+1. On push to the `main` branch, the workflow is triggered.
+2. It builds a Docker image and pushes it to Amazon ECR.
+3. The ECS task definition is updated with the new image.
+4. The updated task is deployed to the ECS cluster.

+To use the GitHub Actions workflow:

+1. Ensure your repository has the necessary secrets set up:
+   - `AWS_ACCESS_KEY_ID`
+   - `AWS_SECRET_ACCESS_KEY`
+2. Customize the `.github/workflows/deploy-to-ecs.yml` file if needed.
+3. Push changes to the `main` branch to trigger the deployment.

 ## 🔧 Customization

 This configuration uses variables extensively, allowing for easy customization: